Arkh42/UMONS_latex/umons-Thesis/README.md

 This class defines a layout for PhD theses writtent at the University of Mons It aims to help the authors to use LaTeX without facing troubles due to layout considerations.

-The class is based on the `memoir` class.
+The class is built upon the `memoir` class.